Best Auto-Translate Extensions for Browsers in 2026

 1. SwiftIn

-2. Immersive Translate
+2. Google Translate (extension)

-3. Mate Translate
+4. Mate Translate

 Strength: the cross-device sync is genuinely nice if you live inside the Apple ecosystem and want one translation history everywhere.

-6. Microsoft Translator
+5. Microsoft Translator

-7. TWP (Translate Web Pages)
+6. TWP (Translate Web Pages)

 An open-source Firefox-first extension that also runs on Chromium.
 Full-page translation with your choice of engine (Google, Yandex, DeepL, or Bing), inline rendering, and a surprising amount of control over what gets translated.